 White oak is extremely durable and has a unique oak aroma.
 It is prone to reacting to iron and reacts well to steam bending.

 White oak wood is ubiquitous, although it is more costly than red oak wood.
 Nevertheless, it is still reasonably priced.
-White oak wood is both attractive and robust, as well as versatile and resistant to decay.
+White oak is both attractive and robust, as well as versatile and resistant to decay.

 It is commonly used in cabinets and furniture, boat construction, barrels, flooring, and trimmings.
 Read more details about oak flooring here.